Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/reComputer/Software/YOLOv8-TRT-Jetson.md

 ## Flash JetPack to Jetson

-Now you need to make sure that the Jetson device is flashed with a [JetPack](https://developer.nvidia.com/embedded/jetpack) system including SDK components such as CUDA, TensorRT, cuDNN and more.
+Now you need to make sure that the Jetson device is flashed with a [JetPack](https://developer.nvidia.com/embedded/jetpack) system.
 You can either use NVIDIA SDK Manager or command-line to flash JetPack to the device.

 For Seeed Jetson-powered devices flashing guides, please refer to the below links:
 - [reComputer J1010 | J101](https://wiki.seeedstudio.com/reComputer_J1010_J101_Flash_Jetpack)